dave-kennedy/clean-html/readme.md

 ### wrap

 The column number where lines should wrap.
+Set to 0 to disable line wrapping.

 Type: Integer
 Default: `120`